10-year-old girl, mom barricaded themselves inside room to survive Maine shooting

 "I wasn't worried about that," she said of her injury.
 "I was more worried about, like, am I going to live?
 Am I going to make it out of here?
 Like, what's going to happen?
 Are the cops going to come?"

-Hutchinson told ABC News that she heard a "loud pop" and then saw the suspected gunman right after he entered the bowling alley.
+Hutchinson told ABC News that she saw the suspected gunman when he entered the bowling alley.
 The person of interest in the shooting, Robert Card, is still at large and has been on the run for hours, according to law enforcement.

 "When I turned around, I saw the shooter right behind me," Hutchinson said.
 "He had just come in the door."

-Hutchinson said she and Zoey and other families ran through swinging doors between the lanes and barricaded themselves in a back room for around 20 minutes.
+Hutchinson said she and Zoey and other families ran into a storage area between the lanes and barricaded themselves in a room for around 20 minutes.

-"While we were in the back room, another child came in whose arm had a massive hole in it and he was bleeding profusely," Hutchinson said.
+"While we were in the back room, another child came in whose arm had a massive bullet in it and he was bleeding profusely," Hutchinson said.
 "We barricaded in there and another parent was in the room with me.
-She had a phone.
-She called 911."
+She had a phone and she called 911."

 Hutchinson said while the kids hid under a desk in the room, she worked to move a shelf against the door to the room to further barricade it.